pez-globo/pufferfish-vent-software/firmware/ventilator-controller-stm32/README.md

 ## Auto-Formatting

-To automatically format all code using clang-format, first install `clang-format`.
+To automatically format all code using clang-format, first install `clang-format` at version 10 (which should be the default on Ubuntu 20.04).
+On macOS with Homebrew set up, it will be easiest to install LLVM using Homebrew;, you may not be able to install llvm at version 10, in which case you should install it at verson 11 instead.

 Then, from this directory, run the `clang-format-all.sh` script with the usual options for clang-format (though note that this script will use the configuration